Darxo/Hardened/README.md

 - Settlements now display a tooltip showing how many days ago you last visited that location
 - The Tavern now displays to you how many rumors you received so far
 - Add Setting (on) for displaying forbidden destination ports (e.g. when they are hostile to you or the origin port)
-- Dismissing a freshly hired recruit (0 days with the company) will skip the confirmation dialog
+- Add setting (off) for skipping the confirmation dialog when dismissing a freshly hired recruit (0 days with the company)
 - Distance text in rumors and contracts now display the tile distance range in brackets
 - Display the current XP Multiplier of the viewed character when hovering over the Experience bar
 - World Parties with champions will display an orange skull on top of their socket